AkmalBashaTimri/compliance-projects/README.md

 • Conducted an comprehensive impact analysis for the organization-wide RR# expansion initiative and implemented the changes in record time, resulting in zero defects and no post-production issues

+• Collaborated with multiple cross-functional teams to gather requirements, design, develop and deploy all compliance related efforts